secretgraph/secretgraph/README.md

-With keys argument a keypair can be created or a privatekey associated with a publickey Specified references are distributed between privatekey and publickey. key refs are assigned to privatekey, the rest to the public key
+With keys argument a keypair can be created or a privatekey associated with a publickey Specified references are distributed between privatekey and publickey. key refs are assigned to privatekey, the rest to the public key- The current maximum are 2 key-pairs.

 ## Special references